Lin2907/ciao-bella-blog/README.md

   <img src = "static/md-images/navbar.png" alt= "Navigation">

-  + When the user is signed in the following is instead displayed:
+  + When the user is signed in, the following is instead displayed:

   <img src = "static/md-images/navbar-logged.png" alt= "Navigation bar user logged in">